androidfanatic/tiles_with_st_asmvt/blog.md

 ### 1. Setup a test database

 Let us begin by firing off a db instance.
-We use docker for this because of its easily reproduicible and disposable nature.
+We use docker for this because of its easily reproducible and disposable nature.
 We also use docker-compose because we want to be able to orchestrate multiple containers such as database, caching and other services.
-For now, we will get started with a single docker image which gives us a postgres instance with PostGIS extension installed.
+For now, we will get started with a single docker image which gives us a Postgres instance with PostGIS extension installed.

 File: `docker-compose.yml`
 ```